 - Fund documents: Annual reports and other fund filings are filled with important information.
 Check whether the fund has brought on a new manager, changed its investment approach, adopted a new benchmark, increased fees, or made other significant changes.

-Step 4: Assess overall performance
+4: Assess overall performance

-Your checkup should include an assessment of your portfolio's returns.
+Your checkup should include an assessment of your portfolio's overall returns.
 You should check in at least annually, if not more frequently.
 When evaluating performance, context is key.
-You need to know two things: whether your portfolio is on pace to meet your goals, and whether it has performed as well as comparable investments over a reasonable period of time.
+You need to know 2 things: whether your portfolio is on pace to meet your goals, and whether it has performed as well as comparable investments over a reasonable period of time.

 You also want to see how your individual investments have performed.
 Your first instinct may be to look at the bottom line—we all want to see the value of our investments rise.
 But what may be more important is that your investments perform in line with your strategy.
 For instance, an aggressive investor looking for growth should expect to see periods of large gains and losses aligned with the performance of the stock markets, while a more conservative investor would want to see less volatility.